KizzyCode/asn1_der-rust/README.md

     - When decoding a native owned type such as `Vec<u8>`, `SequenceVec(Vec<T>)` or `String`
     - During error propagation

-   If the crate is compiled with `no_std` enabled, it does performy any dynamic memory allocation directly by itself – however for foreign implementations passed to this crate may still allocate memory and fail (e.g. a custom `Sink` implementation).
+   If the crate is compiled without `std` enabled, it does performy any dynamic memory allocation directly by itself – however for foreign implementations passed to this crate may still allocate memory and fail (e.g. a custom `Sink` implementation).